-What I mean by that is: take everything out of your kitchen and then begin to edit as if you were moving.
-Throw out or donate items you never use, or have duplicates of.
-We somehow end up with random spoons from frozen yogurt shops, straws, etc… Moving or renovating is one way to really address this, but I try to do it every year.
-I make a list of items that need replacing, like silicone spatulas.
-I use these bins in various sizes and depths to keep everything organized.
-We have only three drawers in our current kitchen, but we manage to find a place for everything.
+Moving or renovating is one way to really address the clutter, and I try to do it every year as well.
+Next, make a list of items that need replacing, like silicone spatulas.
+I use these bins in various sizes and depths to keep little items and everything else organized.
+We only had three drawers in this kitchen, but we managed to find a place for everything.

 Trust me, this may sound like a big job, but it actually makes you think about each item and where you’ll store it.
 This is especially important when you are doing a full remodel because this is your chance to get the storage you need.
 Here’s our list: